 - Share what you do know.
 The process of sharing what you know forces you to better understand it yourself.
-When I do mentoring and writing about current experiences, I realize all the things I don’t know, and this gives me more incentive to learn more.
+When I mentor and write about current experiences, I realize all the things I don’t know, and this gives me more incentive to learn more.

 - Never assume you can’t learn something.
-With the Internet, new things are much easier to learn than many years ago, when you had to wait for the textbooks and the experts.
+With the Internet, new things are much easier to learn now than they were many years ago when you had to wait for the textbooks and the experts.
 Perfecting your knowledge is like dealing with competitors, if you aren’t gaining on them, you are rapidly losing ground.

 - Don’t be afraid to ask for help.
 Avoid the arrogance trap of never asking for help or asking for feedback.
 The more open you are to other input, the more accurate your sense will be of how other people perceive you, and which actions to unlearn.
 At least with the Internet, you can ask for help anonymously.